 Hamstring tendinopathy – A pain in the butt

-Hamstring pain is something we see frequently at Vital Core Physio.
+Pain at the top of the Hamstring area is something we see frequently at Vital Core Physio.
 We often see recreational runners pushing themselves to improve.
 Each week they are working on increasing their distance, speed or hill technique.
-They are following online plans, or going with the flow.
+They are following online plans, have coaches or are following an app program.

-Unfortunately, with all the straining it is really common to start to get sore.
-Again if you look at social media or some online running groups the advice can often be just not quite right.
+Unfortunately, with all the hard work it is really common to start to get sore.
+Again if you look at social media or some online running groups the advice can often be just not quite right - or not right for you.
 Most people will try resting for a bit.
 It seems to settle.
 But then they return to running only to find the pain is back again.
-So they then decide to ignore it.
+What to do?
+It's so frustrating.

 With hamstring tendon pain it usually starts as a pain in the butt.